1jour1vin

 velvet

-"From vines planted on the eastern slope of the Hermitage hill, Hermitage La Maison Bleue 2022 evokes aromas of loamy soil, blackberries, iris and dark berries, which mingle with floral notes on aeration.
-Medium to full-bodied, structured and concentrated, it has a fleshy, dense core of fruit and velvety yet abundant tannins, with a charming, youthful, long finish.
-Fleshier and deeper than many Hermitage wines due to its clay soils without granitic influence, this is an enveloping and stunning Hermitage."
+"Grown on vines planted on the eastern slope of the Hermitage hill, Hermitage La Maison Bleue 2022 evokes aromas of loamy soil, blackberries, iris, and black berries, which mingle with floral notes when aerated.
+Medium to full-bodied, structured and concentrated, it has a fleshy, dense core of fruit and velvety but abundant tannins, with a charming, young and long finish.
+More fleshy and deeper than many Hermitage wines due to its clay soils without granite influence, this is an enveloping and surprising Hermitage.
 (Wine Advocate 2025)

 Rated site